Getting Started With Home Financing

 There may be several property types available depending on your location.

-Before you begin your search for a house, it makes sense to get e-approved for a mortgage.
 This will help you determine a price range for your search and whether you are likely to be approved for the loan amount you’re interested in.
 This will also make you a stronger buyer in the eyes of sellers and their real estate agents because you’ve already had your financial history verified in the process and a mortgage professional has established what price range fits your personal budget .
 To get started, simply call 800-634-8616 to speak with an eLEND mortgage consultant.

 Once you have a property under contract you’ll be ready to submit a full application for a purchase mortgage.
 You and your mortgage consultant can do much of the preliminary work ahead of time, such as identifying which loan program fits your income and gathering supporting documentation, so that once you have a purchase contract in hand you can hit the ground running.